Thursday, June 2, 2016

 Dunkin' Donuts: Buy any drink and they'll throw in a complimentary doughnut (while supplies last)

-Shipley Do-Nuts is giving each customer one free do-nut (that's how they spell it!) and a free small coffee.
+Shipley Do-Nuts: is giving each customer one free do-nut (that's how they spell it!), 5 a.m. to noon.

-Tim Horton's is celebrating National Donut Day by handing out one free donut with any purchase mad (one per customer).
+Tim Horton's: is celebrating National Donut Day by handing out one free donut with any purchase made (one per customer).

-Cumberland Farms is giving out one free donut per customer buying a coffee or a "Chill Zone" beverage, all day today!
+Cumberland Farms: is giving out one free donut per customer buying a coffee or a fountain drink between 5 a.m. and 10 a.m.

-Winn Dixie locations in AL, FL, GA, LA & MS are giving away one free "jumbo" donut hole to customers--one free per guest, per store visit, while supplies last.
+Winn Dixie: locations in AL, FL, GA, LA & MS -- giving away one free "jumbo" donut hole to customers--one free per guest, per store visit, while supplies last.

 Look for other free donuts and celebrations in your town!